PhilipsHue/flutter_reactive_ble/uart_example/README.md

 This demo app shows an usecase for using flutter_reactive_ble library for building a UART emulation over BLE.

-This demo app uses one service: the Nordic UART Service.
+This demo app uses one service: the Nordic UART Service with vendor-specific UUID:

-The 128-bit vendor-specific UUID of the Nordic UART Service:

 ```
 Uuid _UART_UUID = Uuid.parse("6E400001-B5A3-F393-E0A9-E50E24DCCA9E");